EmmanuelToluwanimi/o4p-sdk/README.md

 ﻿# o4p
-A simple Javascript SDK and an NPM package for one4pay(fintech) API
+A Javascript SDK and NPM package for one4pay(fintech) API

 # Installation
 Run